SeveringHams/HomebrewSolitaire/README.md

-# Homebrew Solitaire
+# Homebrew Solitaire (Android 11+)

 Homebrew Solitaire is a free, open-source, ad-free, highly customizable solitaire app for Android.
+This is built on newer dependencies.

 ## Features